On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory

 {\bf Abstract.} In 1952, Michael posed a question about the functional continuity of commutative Fr\'{e}chet algebras in his memoir, known as Michael's problem in the literature.
 We settle this in the affirmative along with its various equivalent forms, even for the non-commutative case.
 Indeed, we continue our recent works, and develop two approaches to directly attack these problems.

 The first approach is to show that the test case for this problem -- the Fr\'{e}chet algebra $\cal U$ of all entire functions on $\ell^\infty$ -- is, in fact, a Fr\'{e}chet algebra $\cc[[X]]$, if there exists a discontinuous character on $\cal U$.

-In the second approach, the existence of a discontinuous character on $\cal U$ would allow us to generate other Fr\'{e}chet algebra topology on $\cal U$, inequivalent to the usual Fr\'{e}chet algebra topology, by applying the Read's method (he used this method to show that the famous Singer-Wermer conjecture (1955) fails in the Fr\'{e}chet case).
+In the second approach, the existence of discontinuous character on $\cal U$ allows us to generate another Fr\'{e}chet algebra topology on $\cal U$, inequivalent to the usual Fr\'{e}chet algebra topology.

-In both the approaches, an important tool is a topological version of the (symmetric) tensor algebra over a Banach space; the elementary, but crucial, idea is to express the test algebra as a weighted Fr\'{e}chet symmetric algebra over the Banach space $\ell^1$.
+In both the approaches, an important tool is a topological version of the (symmetric) tensor algebra over a Banach space.
+The elementary, but crucial, idea is to express the test algebra as a weighted Fr\'{e}chet symmetric algebra over the Banach space $\ell^1$.

-Several mathematicians have worked on Michael's two problems since 1952, giving affirmative solutions for special classes of Fr\'{e}chet algebras under various conditions, or discussing various test cases, or discussing various approaches, or discussing various other equivalent forms, or deriving other important automatic continuity results such as the (non-)uniqueness of the Fr\'{e}chet algebra topology for certain commutative Fr\'{e}chet algebras by alternate, difficult or lengthy methods.
-We summarize effects of our affirmative solutions on these attempts in addition to giving various new (important) applications in automatic continuity theory.
+We summarize effects of our affirmative solutions on these attempts in addition to giving various important applications in automatic continuity theory, answering some long-standing problems from 1978.